 Twice in the Physics Aristotle argues that, to understand change, it is necessary to distinguish between ways of being.
 In both instances, he does so in order to establish that change admits of being—that is, that it exists or is real.
 The first two chapters of this book examine how the structure of change motivates and shapes the way being is multiple.

 Chapter 1 examines Physics I. There, Aristotle argues that being is multiple, but to substantiate this claim, he gives an analysis of coming to be (genesis), claiming that his predecessors’ arguments for monism were based on a mistaken analysis of change.
 Their argument against the existence of change is that it is ontologically self-contradictory: change is the coming-to-be of something that was not (e.g., this rabbit, or its white color), but since nothing can come from non-being, and what already is in being cannot come to be what it already is, change must be impossible; it mixes being and non-being.
 In arguing against the existence of change, Aristotle says, they generalized all difference by conflating it with non-being: hence, they said, all that is must be the same.
 To reject this view, Aristotle separates being from non-being by making distinctions between particular aspects of change.
 Distinguishing the three elements of all change (form, material, privation) allows Aristotle to demonstrate that change is not contradictory, because we can now say that a particular form (e.g., a rabbit) in fact comes to be out of what is (e.g., nutrients), and that its predecessor only happens not to be that form.
 Aristotle’s restitution of the being of change depends, then, on making categorical being multiple in these three aspects; being must be multiple because the existence of change requires it.
 But, crucially, this argument neither defines what change is nor shows that change is: distinguishing between “white” “rabbit” and “not-white” does not amount to change.
 A different sense of being is required for that.
-This argument, then, simply clears the way for Aristotle’s definition of and argument for change, which we turn to next.
+This argument, then, simply clears the way for Aristotle’s definition of and argument for change, which I turn to next.

 Chapter 2 examines Physics III.1.
 The standout arguments of this chapter are, first, that to define change a sharp distinction is necessary between what I call the categorical and energetic senses of being; second, that the potent being (to dunamei on) is an independent being that remains itself even when it is actively at work; and third, that the definition of change doubles as a demonstration of its existence.
 The demonstration works as follows: the same being may be both a categorical object insofar as it bears properties (e.g., a colored rabbit), and an energetic being insofar as it is capable of action (e.g., a rabbit being visible).
 But once the distinction between these ways of being is established, it is clear that there are real, concrete, recognizable, dynamic subjects of change (e.g., construction materials, marathon runners, rabbits).
 Being subjects of change (potent beings) means that what they are involves change, that what makes them what they are is change, which makes change their complete being (entelecheia, often translated as “actuality”).